 If the application is made by a sole applicant, it is possible for that party to withdraw their application before the other party is served.
 If the application has already been served, then the party that applied for the divorce/dissolution can apply to the court to dismiss the divorce/dissolution application.

-How long does the divorce/dissolution process take?
+How long does the divorce or dissolution process take?

 The absolute minimum time for a divorce or dissolution in the UK is 26 weeks.
-This takes into account the 20-week reflection period and the 6 weeks waiting period between the Conditional Order and Final Order.
+This takes into account the 20-week reflection period and the 6 weeks waiting period between the Conditional Order and Final Divorce Order.

 A more realistic timescale taking into account times for service, time to respond and Court waiting times is between 30-40 weeks.